 Opa-locka is a medium-sized city located in the state of Florida.
 With a population of 15,887 people and nine constituent neighborhoods, Opa-locka is the 152nd largest community in Florida.

-Opa-locka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Opa-locka is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Opa-locka who work in office and administrative support (16.63%), sales jobs (14.26%), and maintenance occupations (9.07%).
+Unlike some cities, Opa-locka isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Opa-locka are a mix of both white- and blue-collar jobs.
+Overall, Opa-locka is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Opa-locka who work in office and administrative support (12.81%), maintenance occupations (10.44%), and healthcare suport services (9.22%).

 Opa-locka is an extremely ethnically-diverse city.
 The people who call Opa-locka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Opa-locka residents report their race to be Black or African-American, followed by White.
 Opa-locka also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.64% of the city’s residents.
-Important ancestries of people in Opa-locka include African, Jamaican, Bahamian, and Trinidadian and Tobagonian.
+People of Hispanic or Latino origin account for 42.06% of the city’s residents.
+Important ancestries of people in Opa-locka include Haitian, Jamaican, Bahamian, British West Indian, and Other West Indian.

 The most common language spoken in Opa-locka is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.